The Stakeout (Parks and Recreation): Plot

 Ann, who is preparing for her first date with Mark, worriedly asks Leslie if she has any reservations, since Leslie previously had feelings for him.
 Leslie insists she is fine.
 Later, Leslie and Tom visit a community garden in the Pawnee pit, where they find what appears to be marijuana.

-That night, Leslie and Tom don black and watch the pit from a van.
-Leslie eventually spots Ann and Mark leaving for their date, and starts snapping photos of them.
+That night, Leslie and Tom stakeout the pit from a van to catch the culprit growing the marijuana.
+Leslie eventually spots Ann and Mark leaving for their date and starts snapping photos of them.
 Later, Leslie and Tom see Ann's ex-boyfriend Andy in the pit.
-They assume he is the kingpin, but he insists he is actually living in the pit and eating the vegetables from the garden.
+They assume he is the kingpin, but he insists he is actually living in the pit and eating the vegetables from the garden, expressing shock that there was marijuana being grown.

 Back at city hall, Ron remains immobile in his chair all day due to a hernia which causes excruciating pain if he moves.
 Ron remains immobile in his seat well into the night, until the automatic lights shut off on him.
 The intern, April, returns to check on him, and wheels Ron out to the car on his office chair to bring him to the hospital.

 Leslie and Andy walk off to get fast food.
 Back at the pit, Tom is locked out of his van and tries to break back in.
 Ann and Mark return from their date and call the police after they see him, assuming him to be a prowler.
 Officer Dave Sanderson arrives and confronts Tom, who mouths off at Dave until he places him under arrest.

 Leslie goes to the police station.
 Initially angry, she eventually confesses about the marijuana.
 Dave releases Tom, who thanks Leslie for sticking up for him.
 The next day, Leslie and Dave go to the garden, but he finds no marijuana.
 Tom tells Leslie that Mark is an idiot, and that she can do better.
 Dave guesses Leslie orchestrated the whole thing to spy on Ann and Mark.
 Later, Dave privately admits he is attracted to Leslie.